“Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”

 None of these things feel like the will of God in Christ Jesus for you.
 Or at least you don’t want them to be God’s will.

-The people in our Indian Kinships understand these feelings, because they are also facing hardships just like you.
-The caste system make sure people born into poverty die in poverty.
+The people in our Indian Kinship Projects understand these feelings, because they are also facing hardships just like you.
+The caste system makes sure people born into poverty die in poverty.
 And orphans and widows are pushed aside because they are seen as deserving the life they were born into.

 The status quo of the country is to leave people alone in their hard circumstances because that is where they deserve to be.
 But our Kinship Churches in India have decided to live outside of the status quo and to care for the less fortunate who live around them.
 And they are using this verse as a model!

 They are rejoicing for what God has done in their communities.
 God has given them the opportunity to open 3 new Churches in the state of Andhra Pradesh all during the month of July!